Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/10-aie-dsp-lib-model-composer/README.md

 ![missing image](Images/Image_026.png)

 This gives around 125 MSPS which is 1/8th of the input sample rate (1 GSPS).
-This means that the design can support the 800 MSPS that were specified in the design.
+This means that the design meets specification.

 ## Conclusion